c-h-david/rapid2/CODE_OF_COLLAB.md

    - **Engage us in conversations** about related publications, proposals, or presentations.
-   - **Support our efforts** by contributing to our success metrics through co-authorship, funding proposals, or other forms of collaboration.
+   - **Support our efforts** by contributing to our success metrics through co-authorship, joint funding proposals, sharing updates, or other forms of collaboration.

 ## Research Integrity and Collaborative Working